christianThardy/christianThardy.github.io/finding-similarities-between-friends.md

 The word `cool` can represent a state of being, aesthetic appeal, a behavioral characteristic, or can be used in non-commital phrases.
 So it makes sense that `cool` is highly similar to words like `nice`, `wow`, `ok`, `chill`, `sweet` and `good` which are words commonly used in the same context.

-One of the useful things about similarity is that you can follow hierarchies of words until you reach a theme or possible topic.
+One of the useful things about similarity is that you can follow hierarchies of words until you reach a potential theme or topic.
 For example...

 <br/>